dontpanic92/wxGo/README.md

 Custom Compilation
 ----

-This seciton will introduce how to customize wxGo.
+This section will introduce how to customize wxGo.

 #### 1. Compilation phases